 Shift in energy bill charges could boost low carbon heating

-A new study has found that reforming energy tariff pricing could encourage the switch from gas boilers to low carbon heat pumps.
+A new study has found that reforming energy tariff pricing could encourage the switch from gas boilers to low carbon heating.

 The Cost Reflective Pricing study investigated whether or not the fixed charged components of energy bills – for network, environmental and social costs – are efficiently distributed between the standing charge and unit (per kWh) price of electricity and gas tariffs.